Workplace Security & Access Control — The Fundamentals | Greetly

 Unauthorized physical access could lead to:

 - Accidental harm is done by those without proper knowledge

 - Physical sabotage

-Implementing all the elements of access control help to prevent these and other problems caused by employees or visitors.
+Implementing all the elements of access control helps to prevent these and other problems caused by employees or visitors.
 ID cards, passwords, visitor management, and more keep everyone more secure.

 Implementing physical security and access control measures is an ongoing process.
 As an organization and the community it serves evolves, so does the risk level.
 Regular audits, committees that re-evaluate procedures, and ongoing enforcement and vigilance are necessary for a safe environment for employees to do their work.